-Qualified Small Employer HRAs
+Qualified small employer HRAs

 Small employers know how hard it is to attract and retain a talented and loyal workforce.
 A big concern many employees (and potential hires) have with small companies is the benefits plan.
 Now thanks to the 21st Century Cures Act, you can boost your company’s drawing power and promote greater employee satisfaction with a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).